SABiagini/Louvain/README.md

 awk '$3>0.001' OUT.coef | cut -f1-3 | tail -n +2 > edgelist.coef

 ```
-Each line in the edgelist.coef file will contain a pair of individuals sharing at least one >5 cM IBD chunk and with a kinship coefficient >0.001
+Each line in the edgelist.coef file will contain a pair of individuals sharing at least one >5 cM IBD chunk and with a kinship coefficient >0.001.

-By the end of this first step, your edgelist will contain three columns: individual1, individual2, their kinship coefficient
+By the end of this first step, your edgelist will contain three columns: individual1, individual2, their kinship coefficient.

 # NCD.R